On December 18, 2020, the Zillow Q4 2020 Home Price Expectations Survey results were released. This survey is done on a quarterly basis.

 As one can see from the above chart, the average expectation is that the residential real estate market, as depicted by the U.S. Zillow Home Value Index, will continually climb.

-The detail of the Q4 2019 Home Price Expectations Survey is interesting.
-Of the 110 survey respondents, only three (of the displayed responses) forecasts a cumulative price decrease through 2024, and none of those forecasts is for a double-digit percentage decline.
-The largest decline is seen as a 6.7% cumulative price decrease through 2024.
+The detail of the Q4 2020 Home Price Expectations Survey is interesting.
+Of the 100+ survey respondents, only one (of the displayed responses) forecasts a cumulative price decrease through 2025, and that forecast is seen as a 9.33% cumulative price decrease through 2025.

 I have written extensively about the residential real estate situation.
 For a variety of reasons, it is exceedingly complex.
 While many people continue to have an optimistic view regarding future residential real estate prices, in my opinion such a view is unsupported on an “all things considered” basis.
 Furthermore, from these price levels there exists outsized potential for a price decline of severe magnitude, unfortunately.
 I discussed this downside, based upon historical price activity, in the October 24, 2010 post titled “What’s Ahead For The Housing Market – A Look At The Charts.”